GovTechSG/apex-signature-validator/README.md

-# APEX  Frontend Signature Validator
+# APEX Signature Validator
-Apex Frontend Signature Validator is an application that assists APEX API consumers in verifying whether signatures are generated correctly in their applications when restful API calls are made to the APEX API Gateway.
-There are three components that are of importance when it comes to formulating the correct authorization header: basestring, signature, authorization header.
+The Apex Signature Validator is an AngularJS application that assists APEX API consumers in verifying whether signatures are generated correctly in their applications when restful API calls are made to the APEX API Gateway.

+## Running Apex Signature Validator
+Download the release archive and run `index.html` directly in your browser.

+**Note**

+1. To be able to use the *Send Test Request* function, use the scripts found in the `browser-scripts` directory to open Apex Signature Validator in Google Chrome.
+See [Sending test requests with the signature validator](#sending-test-requests-with-the-signature-validator) for more details
+2. Signature validtor has been tested on Chrome, Firefox and Internet Explorer 11.

+## Apex signatures explained

+There are three components
+that are of importance when it comes to formulating the correct authorization header: basestring, signature, authorization header.

 - Basestring